collibra/catalog-profiler-examples/README.md

 loop over the ColumnProfile objects for you.

-Depending on your architecture, it's possible that the information required to fill the AssetIdentifiers is not available in you Spark job.
+Depending on your architecture, it's possible that the information required to fill the AssetIdentifiers is not available in your Spark job.
 In that case, only the first option can be used and filling the missing information must be done in another node (e.g. in a Collibra Connect script).